Adi-Narayan/Marketplace-project/README.md

    Replace `YOUR_TWILIO_ACCOUNT_SID`, `YOUR_TWILIO_AUTH_TOKEN`, and `YOUR_TWILIO_PHONE_NUMBER` with your actual Twilio account details.

 ## Usage
-1. Ensure your SQL database is running and properly configured.
-2. Navigate to the project directory.
+1. Navigate to the project directory.
-3. Run the application:
+2. Run the application:
    ```bash
    python marketplace.py
    ```
-4. The Tkinter GUI will launch, allowing you to interact with the Jewellery Marketplace.
+3. The Tkinter GUI will launch, allowing you to interact with the Jewellery Marketplace.

 ## Project Structure
 - `marketplace.py`: Main application file containing the Tkinter GUI and core logic.
 - `.env`: Environment file for storing Twilio credentials (not tracked in version control).
 - Other potential files (depending on implementation):
   - SQL scripts for database schema setup.
-  - Additional Python modules for database interactions or utility functions.
+  - Additional Python modules for database interactions or utility functions (Future Implementations???).

 ## Notes
 - Ensure your Twilio account is active and has sufficient credits to send SMS.
-- Verify the database connection details before running the application.
 - This project is intended for educational purposes as part of a Database Systems Lab.

 ## Troubleshooting